eric-s-raymond/aicodeguide/README.md

 That's why I decided to
 write this guide.
-It's my humble attempt to put everything together and present you the practices and tools around **AI coding** or **AI assisted code generation**, all in one place, with no fluf, in an accessible form.
+It's my humble attempt to put everything together and present you the practices and tools around **AI coding** or **AI assisted code generation**, all in one place, with no fuss, in an accessible form.

 - **If you're a coder but is not using AI code assistants yet**, this guide is for you: it presents the most recent tools and good practices to make the most of them to help on your daily